maxime-tournier/maxime-tournier.github.com/notes/krylov.md

 # The Lanczos Method

-The Lanczos Method is a simple iterative procedure to compute the tridiagonal factorization columnwise.
+The Lanczos Method is a simple iterative procedure to compute the above tridiagonal factorization columnwise.
 Let us rewrite $$T$$ as:

 $$T = \mat{\alpha_1 & \beta_1 &     \\